-• Waiver of Subrogation
+Waiver of Subrogation

-Contractor hereby grants to the City of Stockton a waiver of any right to subrogation which any insurer of said Contractor may acquire against the City of Stockton by virtue of the payment of any loss under such insurance.
+Contractor hereby grants to City of Stockton a waiver of any right to subrogation which any insurer of said Contractor may acquire against the City of Stockton by virtue of the payment of any loss under such insurance.
 Contractor agrees to obtain any endorsement that may be necessary to affect this waiver of subrogation, but this provision applies regardless of whether or not the City of Stockton has received a waiver of subrogation endorsement from the insurer.
+The Workers' Compensation policy shall be endorsed with a waiver of subrogation in favor of the City of Stockton for all work performed by the Contractor, its employees, agents and subcontractors.

-• Deductibles and Self-Insured Retentions
+Self-Insured Retentions

-Any deductibles or self-insured retentions must be declared to and approved by the City of Stockton Risk Services.
-The City of Stockton may require the Contractor to purchase coverage with a lower deductible or retention or provide proof of ability to pay losses and related investigations, claim administration, and defense expenses within the retention.
+All Self-insured retentions must be disclosed to Risk Management for approval and shall not reduce the limits of liability.
+The City of Stockton may require the Contractor to purchase coverage with a lower retention or provide proof of ability to pay losses and related investigations, claim administration, and defense expenses within the retention.
+The policy language shall provide, or be endorsed to provide, that the self-insured retention may be satisfied by either the named insured or City of Stockton.

-• Acceptability of Insurers
+Acceptability of Insurers

 Insurance is to be placed with insurers with a current A.M.
-Best's rating of no less than A:VII if admitted to do business in the State of California; If not admitted to do business in the State of California, insurance is to be placed with insurers with a current A.M.
-Best's rating of no less than A+:X.
+Best's rating of no less than A:VII, unless otherwise acceptable to the City of Stockton.